IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP2-SPEECH-TEXT/README.md

 Watson is many things, but for most developers, it is simply MLaaS: Machine Learning as a Service.
 The [Watson Developer Cloud][wdc_url] contains a number of APIs that give developers the ability to leverage cognitive computing in their apps without implementing (or understanding) the necessary underlying systems.

-If you're like me, you understand the use case services better when you see them in action.
+If you're like me, you understand the service use cases better when you see them in action.
 Let's check our some examples:

 * [Concept Insights][watson_ci_demo] allows you to discover content which may or may not be found using a traditional keyword search.
 * The [Natural Language Classifier][watson_nlc_demo] service applies deep learning techniques to make predictions about the best predefined classes for short sentences or phrases.
 The classes can trigger a corresponding action in an application, such as directing a request to a location or person, or answering a question.
 After training, the service returns information for texts that it hasn't seen before.